Gypsy Shadow Publishing . . . Quality e-Books for today; Print books forever . . .

 Amos winced and steeled himself for the shot that never came.

 At that exact instant, the tramp saw movement in the alley behind Quinn.
 He was still trying to decide what it was when a ten-foot tall monster took two giant steps from the shadows and knocked the gun from Quinn's hand.
 Another second was all it took, and pieces of Quinn flew all over the alley before Quinn even had the chance to react.
-Back to Dreadfuls

-Kilesha: Going Home
+Kilesha Going Home

 Kilesha sat alone in the memory chamber of the small space stinger and watched as the images of Atlantis' last days faded from the screen.
 Her ancestors had been wise beyond any being she had met in space—yet how could they have foreseen the time when their genetic creations would leave the solace of the sea and travel to the stars to learn ever more?